Chronic Fatigue Syndrome is a debilitating illness that is characterized by extreme tiredness even after getting a full night of sleep.

 Chronic Fatigue Syndrome Treatment

 Treatment for CFS is very individualized as each case is unique.
 There is no tried and true treatment for chronic fatigue and, as of today, there is no cure.
 However, there are treatments that can help an individual deal with the symptoms and get back to living a fuller and more active life.
-These include:

-- Relaxation techniques – Stress and CFS go hand in hand.
+Stress and CFS go hand in hand.
 Any relaxation techniques that help reduce stress will also reduce some of the symptoms of Chronic Fatigue Syndrome.
 Meditation, yoga, deep breathing, and massage will help the sufferer stay present, ease overthinking, and deal with everyday pressures that could be adding to their pain and exhaustion.

 Working with a professional who is familiar with the condition is imperative as they can create an interval exercise system that rebuilds muscle and mobility slowly without exacerbating the condition.
 Exercise is normally used in combination with therapy or medications to create a full treatment plan.

 Chronic Fatigue Syndrome Therapy

 However, cognitive-behavioral therapy can be very useful to treat the condition as it helps patients free themselves from destructive thoughts and helps them think differently about the syndrome and about their relationship with it.

 Chronic Fatigue Syndrome Medications